popovalexei/Image-Gallery-Flexbox/README.md

 ## Access the Site

 Explore the captivating world of Life in The Wild by visiting the live site at [Life in The Wild - Image Gallery](https://popovalexei.github.io/Image-Gallery-Flexbox/).
-Feel free to explore the imagery and share your feedback!

 Feel free to contribute to the project or provide any suggestions for improvement.